hiltmon/hiltmon.com/source/_posts/2013-04-17-18-months-of-octopress.markdown

 Brandon Mathis ([@imathis][15]), the developer behind [Octopress][1], has really done a top-notch job with this platform.
 You can see the care and hours he spent in making the platform work well and look amazing.
 Most [Octopress][1] installs don't even change the default theme because it's just awesome.
 And some top bloggers like [Matt Gemmell][16] use it.
 Brandon also happens to be a seriously nice guy and is very responsive on Twitter.

-In short, switching to [Octopress][1] 18 months ago was a brilliant decision for me and I still love the platform, the look and and writing workflow.
+In short, switching to [Octopress][1] 18 months ago was a brilliant decision for me and I still love the platform, the look and writing workflow.
 If you are looking to replace your outdated, heavy blog with something technical and beautiful, I cannot recommend [Octopress][1] more.

 *Follow the author as [@hiltmon](http://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
 Mute `#xpost` on one.*